A subscriber recently asked me…

 - For long term trends, you can look at any timeframe above the daily timeframe

 #4: Should I change the MA’s period according to the timeframe I am trading on?

 It’s not necessary.
 I’ll usually have 3 different moving averages to define the 3 types of trends:

 So even when you change the timeframe, you can use those 3 moving averages to identify the type of trend the market is exhibiting.
 If the market respects none of the above moving averages, then you can just remove those moving averages.

-If you want to discover more about these different types of trends to level up your trend trading game, you can read all about them here.
+If you want to discover more on how to read moving average and learn about different types of trends to level up your trend trading game, you can read all about them here.